jhsandell/JonstrupInchworm/themachine.md

 ## Secondary design points
 Taking inspiration with Manolo's Tuga <put link here> I developed some novel solutions of my own.
+Basically, the machine is a hybrid of __2D delta (x- and y-axis) and 1D cartesian (z-axis)__.
 - Instead of a Scott-Russel linkage i decided to implement a parallelogram.
 This would eliminate any torque induced by the hotend cooling fan.
 - Two carriages share one rail.
 The stepper motors and drive belts fit easily on the same rail.
 It just a design challenge to make non-mirrored parts.
 - The Z-axis is a regular cartesian rail with stepper motors and a M5 leadscrew.
 I printed the bushing in nylon and tapped it manually, hoping that it would be a low friction solution.
 Later I might change this to a TR8x2 trapez leadscrew.
 I just have to by a TR8x2 TAP from Ebay.